Skip to content

 Contact Jeff

-Chicago lawyer committed to helping people pursue justice in employment litigation, civil rights cases and business disputes.
+Chicago lawyer committed to achieving justice in employment litigation, business disputes disputes and civil rights cases.

 • About